SFTtech/nyan/doc/nyan.md

 SiliconMod(Mod):
     name = "The modern age has started: Behold the microchips!" patches = {TCSilicon}

 ```

+In the mod pack config file, `SiliconMod` is listed to be loaded.
+That pack config format may be a simple .conf-style file.

-When those nyan files are loaded, the data store is updated accordingly.
+When those nyan files are loaded, the all the objects are added.
+Your game
+engine implements that the `SiliconMod` is displayed in some mod list and
-Your game engine implements that all `patches` from a `Mod` are applied
-at game start time.
+that all `patches` from activated `Mod`s are applied at game start time.

 The load order of the user supplied `Mod`s is to be determined by the
 game engine.
 Either via some mod manager, or automatic resolution.
 It's up to the engine to implement.

-## Patches

-A patch is a nyan object that modifies another nyan object.
-The patch inherits from the patched object, all unmodified
-members have value None then.

 ### Patching a patch example